 This annual report contains various forward-looking statements and information that are based on our beliefs and those of our General Partner, as well as assumptions made by and information currently available to us.
 These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts.
 When used in this annual report, words such as "anticipate," "project," "expect," "plan," "goal," "forecast," "estimate," "intend," "could," "believe," "may," "will" and similar expressions and statements regarding our plans and objectives for future operations, are intended to identify forward-looking statements.
 Although we and our General Partner believe that the expectations on which such forward-looking statements are reasonable, neither we nor our General Partner can give assurances that such expectations will prove to be correct.
 Forward-looking statements are subject to a variety of risks, uncertainties and assumptions.
-If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, our actual results of operations and financial condition are:
+If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, our actual results may vary materially from those anticipated, estimated, projected or expected.
+Among the key risk factors that may have a direct bearing on our results of operations and financial condition are:

-- the volumes transported on our subsidiaries' pipelines and gathering systems; - the level of throughput in our subsidiaries' processing and treating facilities;
+- · the volumes transported on our subsidiaries' pipelines and gathering systems; - the level of throughput in our subsidiaries' processing and treating facilities;